 On September 29, the three POWs were executed by the Japanese after being stopped by American security guards while attempting to escape.
 The American guards were there to prevent escapes so that the other POWs in their ten men group would not be executed.
 During the event, the noise made the Japanese aware of the situation and they came to the area and beat the three men who had tried to escape.
 One so badly that his jaw was broken.
 After two and a half hours, the three were tied to posts by the main gate and their clothes were torn off them.
 They also were beaten on and off for the next 48 hours.
 Anyone passing them was expected to urinate on them.
 After three days they were cut down and thrown into a truck and taken to a clearing in sight of the camp and shot.

 From the train station, the men were marched to pier 5 in the Port Area of Manila.
+It was said that the Filipinos lined the street to watch.
 Some of the Filipinos flashed the “V” for victory sign as they made their war to the pier.
-The detachment arrived at 5:00 P.M and was tired and hungry.
+The detachment arrived at 5:00 P.M. and was tired and hungry.
 They were put in a warehouse on the pier.
 The Japanese fed them rice and salted fish and let them eat as much as they wanted.
-They also were allowed to wash.
+They also were allowed to wash and then they found a place to sleep.

-The first day, the POWs were given three small loaves of bread for meals – which equaled one American loaf of bread – the loaves were supposed to last two days, but most men ate them in one meal.
+On the first day, the POWs were given three small loaves of bread for meals – which equaled one American loaf of bread – the loaves were supposed to last two days, but most men ate them in one meal.
 The men did ration their water.
-The ship was at sea when two torpedoes fired at by an American submarine missed the ship.
+Meals then became biscuits in bags and water three times a day.
+It was said the bag also had some candy in it.
+On the third day that the ship was at sea when two torpedoes fired by an American submarine missed the ship.
 The ship fired a couple of shots where it thought the sub was, but these also missed.
 A while later, the ship passed a mine that had been laid by the submarine.
 The POWs were fed bags of buns biscuits, with some candy, and received water daily.

 The ship sailed again on October 18 and arrived at the Pescadores Islands at 5:00 P.M.
 There it dropped anchor off the Island of Makou, Pescadores Islands, where it remained anchored until October 27 when it returned to Takao.
 During this time the quality of food deteriorated and was barely edible.
 Two POWs also died and their bodies were thrown into the sea at 4:00 P.M.
 The ship sailed again on October 27 and returned to Takao the same day.
 While it was docked foodstuffs were again loaded onto the ship.